MoeraOrg/moeraorg.github.io/overview/authentication.md

 ---
 layout: overview
 title: Authentication
-body_class: body-green
 next: naming
+next_title: Naming
 ---

 # Authentication

-To add, edit or remove publications on your own node (we will call it *home node* by analogy with homepage), you need to authenticate with any mechanism of your choice - login and password is the simplest one.
+To add, edit or remove publications on your own node (we will call it *home node* by analogy with homepage), you need to authenticate with any mechanism of your choice — login and password is the simplest one.

 But for other nodes, such a simple mechanism does not fit.
 You cannot sign up and enter your credentials on every node in the Internet.
 To confirm our identity when accessing other nodes, we will use digital signatures.

-Every user must generate for himself a *signing key* - a secret cryptographic key to sign all his messages and requests.
+Every user must generate for himself a *signing key* — a secret cryptographic key to sign all his messages and requests.
 The corresponding public key must be stored in a public database accessible to any Moera node or client, so they will be able to verify the signature.